vbenjamin88/array-svelte-assessment/README.md

 - Display the account name, account number, balance, and active or inactive status
 - Visually distinguish inactive accounts
-- Include a toggle to hide inactive accounts
 - Handle loading and error states gracefully

 Optional enhancements such as masking account numbers or displaying an empty state are welcome but not required.